dortania/OpenCore-Install-Guide/post-install/usb.md

 ### Intel USB Mapping

-USB mapping on Intel is super easy mainly because both the ACPI is sane and more tools avalible for the platform.
+USB mapping on Intel is super easy mainly because both the ACPI is sane and more tools available for the platform.
 For this guide well be using the [USBmap tool](https://github.com/corpnewt/USBMap) from CorpNewt.

 Now open up USBmap.command and select `D.  Discover Ports`: